CONNECT WITH me ON INSTAGRAM

 Almost all Cubans who stay in hotels in Cuba today, have never stayed in a hotel outside of Cuba.
 Their reviews are pretty much worthless when taking into consideration whether or not a hotel is any good.

-It’s also likely that those individuals in the hotels images aren’t staying in the hotel.
+It’s also likely that those individuals in the hotels images, aren’t actually staying in the hotel.
 Often they’re only visiting the bar or pool for a few Instagram photos.

 Cuba Hotels | Pros

 The pools and bars are the saving grace of Cuban hotels.
-If you’ve gone with an ‘all inclusive’ package you can expect mediocre food and cheap alcohol to be readily available in or near a pool.
+If you’ve gone with an ‘all inclusive’ package in somewhere like Varadero, you can expect mediocre food and alcohol to be readily available in or near a pool.

-Here’s some images from a couple of ‘5 star hotels’ I stayed at…
+Here’s some images from a ‘5 star hotel’ I stayed at in Havana:

 Cuba Accommodation | Casa Particular